chenteiklim/chess_coach_app/README.md

 # Chess Coach App

 Welcome to the Chess Coach App!
-This is a full-featured chess game built using Flutter.
+This is a full-featured chess game built using Flutter and Firebase.
 It helps you improve your chess skills by providing detailed explanations for each move, making it ideal for players of all levels, especially those aspiring for competitive play.

 **Key Features:**